zugo-m/alx-low_level_programming/0x0B-more_malloc_free/README.md

 File 100-realloc.c is a function that reallocates a memory block using malloc and free.

+File 101-mul.c is a program that multiplies two positive numbers.

 File holberton.h is the header file for all the function prototypes.